jamesgleave/DD_protocol/README.md

 which will create all the fingerprints and place them in `path_morgan_library/morgan_library`.
 The *--tot_process* argument controls how many files will be processed in parallel using multiprocessing.

 ### ii.
 Phase 1.
 Random sampling of molecules
 In phase 1 molecules are randomly sampled from the database to generate or augment the training set.
-During the first iteration, this phase also generates validation and test sets.
+During the first iteration, this phase also samples molecules for the validation and test sets.

 Create a project folder.
 Run the following scripts (from *scripts_1* folder) sequentially with the activated conda environment: